 I also recommend this youtube recording (audio only) of “Iz” (Israel Kamakawiwoʻole) singing the same song in his beautiful tenor voice.

-– Hula Schools: If you fall in love with hula you may want to consider classes at a hula school [halau hula].
+If you fall in love with this art form you may want to consider classes at a dance school [halau hula].
 The website mele.com lists hula schools in many states and countries.
-To enjoy the fullest experience, try to select a teacher whose students have ranked well in formal competitions, where participants not only have to dance with skill, but also explain how their choreography integrates with the images painted by the accompanying song or chant.
+To enjoy the fullest experience, try to select a teacher whose students rank well in formal competitions.
+In those tourneys participants not only have to dance with skill.
+They must also explain how their choreography integrates with the images painted by the accompanying song or chant.

-However you choose to experience hula, you are likely to agree with the words of King David Kalākaua:
+However you choose to experience it, you are likely to agree with the words of King David Kalākaua:

 Hula is the language of the heart, therefore the heartbeat of the Hawaiian People.